Class A Motorhomes: the Most Luxurious RVs

 So you’re looking at an recreational vehicle and trying to decide if you want a Class A or Class C, gas or diesel?
 What kind of traveling are you going to be doing?
 Is this a one-time purchase or will you be stepping up to a larger motorhome in the future?
 Read on to learn more about our Class A Motorhome Comparison Guide.

-Class A motorhomes are designed with full time living in mind.
-These RVs can be as low as are $75,000 and go up into the millions depending on the type of coach you are looking at.
-The term coach and Class A motorhome and diesel pusher all mean the same type of RV just depends on style and type of luxury you are wanting.
+Class A motorhomes are designed for extended or permanent travel.
+Prices range from as low as are $75,000 and go up into the millions, depending on the coach.
+Class A motorhome and diesel pusher all mean the same type of RV just depends on style and type of luxury you are wanting.
 Many have basements as an added feature to increase storage space.
 Most Class A motorhomes can sleep up to six people but many full-timers purchase a floorplan for sleeping only four.
-The driver’s seat usually sits up high and can have a rear camera for better visibility while backing up.

-Class A motorhomes cost more to operate because of the fuel consumption and unless you tow a car you have to drive it anywhere you want to go to once you have gotten to your destination.
-You don’t want to always be putting up the awning or closing the slides just to go to the store for supplies.
+Class A motorhomes cost more to operate than any other RV.
+Fuel consumption is higher and maintenance for big diesel and gas engines can quickly hit four figures.
+Without a dinghy in tow, you’ll be packing everything up just to go to the store.
 It also can be very large to maneuver so take that into consideration as well and can’t go into smaller recreational areas around the country.
 That being said there are many retirees that love their Class A motorhome because it has many comforts of home and they can eat, sleep, and wash their clothes all within the comfort of their coach.

 Our Motorhome Comparison Guide features over 40 different motorhome RV manufacturers in North America.
-Our guide is the result of eight years of research and is intended to help buyers focus on quality companies that build superior product with high resale value.
+Our guide is the result of fifteen years of research and will help buyers focus on quality companies that build superior product with high resale value.
 We believe consumers need to understand how the manufacturers compare to each other first before they start shopping for a recreational vehicle.